 Dietitians are the only nutrition practitioners that are licensed and regulated in every province in Canada.
-Just like a nurse or physiotherapist, Dietitians hold a protected designation (varies province to province – e.g. RD, RDN, PDt).
-I use RD, but can also use RDN due being licensed in several provinces.
+Just like Nurses or Physiotherapists, Dietitians hold a protected designation (varies province to province – e.g. RD, RDN, PDt).
+I use RD, but am also able to use RDN as I am licensed in multiple provinces.

-Dietitians with undergraduate degrees undergo rigorous practical training internship) and need to successfully complete licensing exams before they can practice.
+Dietitians with undergraduate degrees undergo rigorous practical training (internship) and need to successfully complete licensing exams before they can practice.
 In addition to having successfully passed the licensing exam, I continue to fulfill the annual licensing requirements of the Colleges of Dietitians that I am a member of.

-In addition, I have a post-graduate degree in Human Nutrition and like all Dietitians, am required to stay current with the evolving scientific research.
+I also have a post-graduate degree in Human Nutrition, and stay current with the scientific literature.

 I was the lead researcher on a clinical research study about the Dietary Intake and Nutrient Status of Children with Attention Deficit Hyperactivity Disorder, that was published in the International Journal of Pediatrics in 2010.